-6 See, e.g., Foley v.
+&lt;sup>5 See, e.g., Foley v.
 Connelie, 435 U.S. 291, 294 (1978) ("[T]he Court has treated certain restrictions on aliens with 'heightened judicial solicitude,' a treatment deemed necessary since aliens-pending their eligibility for citizenship-have no direct voice in the political processes." (citation omitted)); LeClerc v.
 Webb, 419 F.3d 405, 417 (5th Cir.
 2005) ("Characterizing resident aliens as a Carolene Products minority reconciles the breadth of rights and responsibilities they enjoy with their lack of political capacity.").

-with respect to which the State asserts a right to exclude aliens" while allowing noncitizens to perform other similar functions.
+with respect to which the State asserts a right to exclude aliens" while allowing non-citizens to perform other similar functions.
 Bernal, 467 U.S. at 222.
 For example, a "permanent resident alien may apply and be appointed" as a notary public, a position which likewise involves handling signatures and other personal information.
 Fla.
 Stat. § 117.01(1).
 And non-citizens can also work in Florida's Division of Elections and Department of Highway Safety & Motor Vehicles, with access to the same information contained on voter registration forms.

-COUNT VI: Non-Citizens' Rights to Contract (Violation of Plaintiffs Herrera-Lucha's, Norka Martínez's, A. Doe's, and B. Doe's Rights under 42 U.S.C. § 1981)
+COUNT VI: Non-Citizens' Rights to Contract (Violation of Plaintiffs Verónica Herrera-Lucha's, Norka Martínez's, and Elizabeth Pico's Rights under 42 U.S.C. § 1981)

-126. Plaintiffs incorporate Paragraphs 1-2, 6-8, 15-32, 41-47, 49, and 74- 79 of this Complaint into this section by reference.

-127. The Law is also preempted by a core federal civil rights statute, 42 U.S.C. § 1981.

-128. The Law prohibits non-citizens-including Veronica Herrera-Lucha, Norka Martínez, A. Doe, and B. Doe, members of Hispanic Federation's and Poder Latinx's staff, and many people in the constituencies that Hispanic Federation and Poder Latinx serve-from entering into contracts to collect and handle applications on behalf of third-party voter registration organizations.

-129. Veronica Herrera-Lucha, Norka Martínez, A. Doe, and B. Doe are all current canvassers, employed in paid staff positions to assist Floridians with registering to vote.
+- 124. Plaintiffs incorporate Paragraphs 1-2, 6-8, 15-32, 41-47, 49, and 74-79 of this Complaint into this section by reference. - 125.
+The Law is also preempted by a core federal civil rights statute, 42 U.S.C. § 1981. - 126.
+The Law prohibits non-citizens-including Verónica Herrera-Lucha, Norka Martínez, and Elizabeth Pico, members of Hispanic Federation's and Poder Latinx's staff, and many people in the constituencies that Hispanic Federation and Poder Latinx serve-from entering into contracts to collect and handle applications on behalf of third-party voter registration organizations. - 127.
+Verónica Herrera-Lucha, Norka Martínez, and Elizabeth Pico are all current canvassers, employed in paid staff positions to assist Floridians with registering to vote.
 These jobs provide them with a source of income to care for themselves and their families.
-Veronica Herrera-Lucha, Norka Martínez, A. Doe, and B. Doe are lawfully present in the United States: they are Lawful Permanent Residents, or have Temporary Protected Status and work permits.
-But because they are not citizens of the United States and their current jobs involve handling and collecting ballot applications, Veronica Herrera-Lucha, Norka Martínez, A. Doe, and B. Doe will lose their jobs if the Law takes effect, and would lose the stability and income that their jobs provide.
+Verónica Herrera-Lucha, Norka Martínez, and Elizabeth Pico are lawfully present in the United States: they are Lawful Permanent Residents, or have Temporary Protected Status and work permits.
+But because they are not citizens of the United States and their current jobs involve handling and collecting ballot applications, Verónica Herrera-Lucha, Norka Martínez, and Elizabeth Pico will lose their jobs if the Law takes effect, and would lose the stability and income that their jobs provide.
 The Law inappropriately interferes with their right to make and enforce contracts under Section 1981.

-130. Section 1981 provides:
+128. Section 1981 provides: